dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Post Install Setup/git/Relink to my existing github repo for backup after Fresh Install.md

 # 🔗 Relink to an Existing Dotfiles Repository

 > [!help] READ THIS FIRST
-> This guide outlines the process for pushing to an existing github repo to continue backing-up your local files after a fresh install of arch. this is after you've already restored with git_dotfiles checkout -f [[Restore Backup On a Fresh Install]]
+> This guide outlines the process for pushing to an existing github repo to continue backing-up your local files after a fresh install of arch. this is after you've already restored with git_dusky checkout -f [[Restore Backup On a Fresh Install]]
 > you may have made some changes and that's perfectly fine, it'll add the changes as a commit, just like it would have previously on your old system when making changes.

 ---